bchenSyd/docker-registry-v2/docker-registry/readme.md

 sudo cp devdockerCA.crt /usr/local/share/ca-certificates/docker-dev-cert
 sudo update-ca-certificates
 ```
+if you don't have `devdockerCA.crt` as you didn't set it up, you can do `openssl s_client -connect example.com.au:443 -showcerts`. this will print out the full certifcate chain.

 Restart the Docker daemon so that it picks up the changes to our certificate store:
 `sudo service docker restart`